th2-net/th2-data-services/documentation/api/data.md

 ) → Data
 ```

-Append `transform` function to workflow without handling None records.
+Append `stream-transform` function to workflow.

-If Adapter is passed workflow function is Adapter.handle.
-If Generator is passed it will be used as a workflow.
+If StreamAdapter is passed StreamAdapter.handle method will be used as a map function.

+Difference between map and map_stream: 1. map_stream allows you return None values.
+2. map_stream allows you work with the whole stream but not with only 1 element, so you can implement some buffers inside handler.
+3. map_stream works slightly efficent (faster on 5-10%).

 **Args:**

- - <b>`adapter_or_generator`</b>:  Adapter or Generator function
+ - <b>`adapter_or_generator`</b>:  StreamAdapter object or generator function.